best travel gifts

 10. Packing Cubes

 I didn’t use packing cubes until I had a baby, and they make such a big difference when traveling.
 I definitely wish I had used them years before!
-Packing cubes will keep everything organized in your luggage.
-You can find all of your socks in one place, swimsuits, shirts, etc. These are especially helpful when you are sharing a bag with someone else.
+They make it so easy to find everything in one place.
+I’ve found these to be especially helpful when I’m sharing a bag with someone else.
 (For example, I’ll put all the baby’s onesies in one cube and my things in another.)
-Packing cubes will also keep your hotel room from looking like a disaster while you are trying to find your things.
+They also keep my hotel room from looking like a disaster.
+These are the packing cubes I own.
+I bought two sets in different colors so I can easily distinguish cubes from my husband’s cubes.
+I like to use the drawstring shoe compartment as a laundry bag.

 11. Comfortable Daypack